oshiomah1/oshiomah1.github.io/_posts/2021-2-12-Week_4_Walkthrough.md

 2. How many scaffolds are there with a coverage above 200 and below 300 in your sample?

 3. What is the most abundant bacterial phylum in your sample?
+How many bins did you recover from that phylum?

-4. Extra credit- Find a phage!
+4. Optional- Find a phage!